Julien Neaves – Editor

 For this regeneration we go from Seventh Doctor to Eighth when McCoy is shot by gangsters, and then killed in a botched surgery because the doctors are unfamiliar with his Time Lord physiology.

-He is put in a morgue and while a guard watches the movie Frankenstein, the most obvious of allusions, we see McCoy’s face twist and contort like something out of a B-horror movie.
+He is put in a morgue and while a guard watches the movie Frankenstein (the most ham-fisted of allusions) we see McCoy’s face twist and contort like something out of a B-horror movie.
 Then there is electricity and McGann comes crashing in, literally.
 It is all very over the top and quite ridiculous and not befitting of Doctor Who.

-I am a big fan of the Second Doctor but I am not a fan of his regeneration scene.
+I am a big fan of the Second Doctor, but I am not a fan of his regeneration scene into the Third Doctor.
 Firstly, some context.
-So the Time Lords finally catch up with our renegade Time Lord and as punishment for mucking around in time and space they exile him to Earth and force him to regenerate.
+At the end of the story The War Games, the Time Lords finally catch up with our renegade Time Lord and as punishment for mucking around in time and space they exile him to Earth and force him to regenerate.

-But unlike the previous, and at the time only other regeneration, we do not see Troughton face morph into Jon Pertwee.
-Instead we see Troughton’s disembodied head making circles and him repeating “no” a lot.
+But unlike the previous (and at the time only other regeneration) we do not see Troughton face morph into Jon Pertwee.
+Instead, we see Troughton’s disembodied head making circles and him repeating “no” a lot.
 It’s not sad, it’s not funny, it’s not interesting, but it is just strange.
-It also leaves the door open for the Ruth version of The Doctor to be inserted between Troughton and Pertwee, but that discussion is for another time.
+But it does leave the door open for the Fugitive incarnation of The Doctor to be inserted between Troughton and Pertwee, which works better for me than her being pre-Hartnell.

-#10 Fifth to Sixth (The Caves of Androzani)
+#11 Fifth to Sixth (The Caves of Androzani, Season 21)

 All the floating heads are just distracting and take away from the pathos of the moment.
 And then he turns into the Sixth Doctor who is immediately rude and condescending, which does not help matters at all.
 Somebody regenerated on the wrong side of the floor.

 After an unprecedented and still undefeated run of seven years it was always going to be difficult seeing Tom Baker’s Fourth Doctor go.
-Following yet another run-in with the Master he plummets from a tower and is forced to regenerate.
+In Logopolis, following yet another run-in with the Master, he plummets from a tower and is forced to regenerate.

 Like the Fifth Doctor he sees images before the end, both of former foes, like the Daleks and Davros, and former companions like Leela and Sarah Jane Smith.
 He merges with the mysterious Watcher, some sort of spectral incarnation of the Doctor, and becomes the Fifth Doctor.
 The line “it is the end, but the moment has been prepared for” is infinitely memorable and touching.

-#7 Third to Fourth (Planet of the Spiders)
+#7 Third to Fourth (Planet of the Spiders, Season 11)

-After being exposed to the lethal radiation on Metebelis III, The Third Doctor returns to Earth and companions Sarah Jane and the Brigadier.
+At the end of Planet of the Spiders, the Third Doctor (Jon Pertwee) is exposed to the lethal radiation on Metebelis III.
+He then returns to Earth and companions Sarah Jane and the Brigadier.
 It is less flashy than some of the other regenerations on this list but the emotion from Elisabeth Sladen and her beautiful moment with Pertwee elevates the scene.
 That monk dude is still odd though.

-#6 War Doctor to Ninth (The Day of the Doctor Special)
+#6 War Doctor to Ninth (The Day of the Doctor, 50th Anniversary Special)

 The regeneration from the War Doctor (which fans did not know existed previously) to the Ninth Doctor was a wonderful surprise.
-It is basic and we do not get to see Christopher Eccleston’s full face (he declined to return for the special) but the late John Hurt’s delivery is so masterful that it rises above other regenerations on this list.
+It is basic and we do not get to see Christopher Eccleston’s full face (he declined to return for the special and still refuses to return to the franchise outside of radio dramas) but the late John Hurt’s delivery is so masterful that it rises above other regenerations on this list.

-#5 Twelfth To Thirteenth (Twice Upon A Time)
+#5 Twelfth to Thirteenth (Twice Upon a Time, Christmas Special)

-Twelfth Doctor Peter Capaldi was always one hell of a speech maker (see the Zygon Inversion got ample evidence) and for his swan song he does not disappoint.
-After resisting regenerating and being effectively suicidal for an entire episode, chatting with his first incarnation (pre-Timeless Children), and saying goodbye to simulations of his companions, he has a heart to heart (get it) with himself.
+Twelfth Doctor Peter Capaldi was always one hell of a speech maker (see The Zygon Inversion got ample evidence) and for his swan song in Twice Upon a Time he does not disappoint.
+After resisting regenerating and being effectively suicidal for an entire episode, chatting with his first incarnation (pre-Timeless Children, ugh!), and saying goodbye to simulations of his companions, he has a heart to heart (get it?) with himself.
 He resigns himself to the fact that, though very weary from all he had suffered, the world still needs The Doctor.
 He stresses the importance of being kind and not eating pears.
 It is touching, funny and just lovely.

 After his explosive regeneration we have the resonant image of his ring falling from his hand, and then the haunting theme from the Tenth Doctor era.
 Jodie’s new Doctor does not have much to do other than say “brilliant” and fall out the TARDIS in a slam bang of a cliffhanger.
 If only series 11 could have lived up to that set-up.
 More’s the pity.

-#4 Ninth to Tenth (The Parting of the Ways)
+#4 Ninth to Tenth (The Parting of the Ways, Season 1)

-Now we go from the most recent regeneration to the first in Modern Who, Ninth to Tenth, Christopher Eccleston to David Tennant.
-After kissing Rose and taking the Time Vortex from her into his own body he is forced to regenerate.
+Now we go to the first regeneration in Modern Who, Ninth to Tenth, Christopher Eccleston to David Tennant.
+In The Parting of the Ways, after kissing Rose and taking the Time Vortex from her into his own body he is forced to regenerate.
 His lines about both of them being “fantastic” is classic Ninth Doctor and a great way to go.

 And then he transforms into David Tennant who injects a burst of energy into the scene, letting the audience know fun times are ahead.
 And they definitely were.

-#3 Eighth to War Doctor (The Night of the Doctor Special)
+#3 Eighth to War Doctor (The Night of the Doctor, Special Minisode)

-#2 Eleventh to Twelfth (The Time of the Doctor Special)
+#2 Eleventh to Twelfth (The Time of the Doctor Christmas Special)

-It was not easy choosing between these two but a decision had to be made.
-After getting super old and granted a new set of regenerations by the Time Lords, the Doctor is saved but has to regenerate again.
-The Eleventh Doctor’s final speech is one of the most moving and beautiful scenes in all the five decades of Doctor Who.
+It was not easy choosing between these two, but a decision had to be made.
+In The Time of the Doctor the Eleventh Doctor, gets super old and seems destined to die on Trenzalore where he was fated.
+But at the last minute he is granted a new set of regenerations by the Time Lords.
+The Doctor is saved but not the Eleventh incarnation as he has to regenerate again.
+The Eleventh Doctor’s final speech is one of the most moving and beautiful scenes in all the six decades of Doctor Who.
 And then they cap it off with him having a vision of Amy.
 Just cut my heart out with a spoon why don’t you?!

 His transformation to Twelfth Doctor Peter Capaldi, which does look like a sneeze, is fun and full of lots of manic energy.
 Kidneys!

-#1 Tenth to Eleventh (The End of Time Part 2)
+#1 Tenth to Eleventh (The End of Time Part 2, Christmas Special)

-And finally the regeneration of all regenerations, the Tenth Doctor to the Eleventh.
-In three years Tennant had become many people’s favourite Doctor (he’s number two after Tom Baker in my book) and emotions were always going to be high.
-After getting blasted with radiation to save Wilfred he travels around to his former companions, saying goodbye without saying goodbye.
+And finally, the regeneration of all regenerations, the Tenth Doctor to the Eleventh.
+In three years, Tennant had become many people’s favourite Doctor (he’s number two after Tom Baker in my book, as I said before) and emotions were always going to be high when he left.
+In the End of Time Part 2, after getting blasted with lethal radiation to save his friend Wilfred, he travels around to his former companions, saying goodbye without saying goodbye.
 And then, alone in the TARDIS, sweeping music playing, he uttered the line that stabbed fans in the heart – “I don’t want to go”.
 We didn’t want you to go either!
 I’m not crying; you’re crying!

 Then he explosively regenerates into Eleventh Doctor Matt Smith.
 Our new Doctor is like a wind-up toy that was just released, bouncing all over the place and checking out his body parts.
 After the grief of losing the Tenth Doctor our hearts soar with his last shout of Geronimo as the TARDIS plummets to Earth!
 And it is that wonderful emotional roller coaster that makes this regeneration the best of the lot.